malcolmblakeman/HourglassGame/README.md

-# ⏳ Dynamic Hourglass Puzzle Engine
+# ⏳ Hourglass Puzzle Game

 An interactive puzzle engine built with **Python** and **Streamlit** for solving and playing hourglass timing puzzles.